How to wire up light switches

 Another common issue electricians are finding with DIY fitted light switches is where the earth core of the cable is being used as a live conductor, which of course is non-compliant and dangerous.

-A light switch which has been connected wrong can cause a number of issues such as;
+A light switch which has been connected incorrectly can cause a number of issues such as,